Updated on September 9, 2022 by Sarina

-The men in Indus Valley civilisation wore a cloth around the waist resembling a dhoti or wrap around skirt.
+The men in the Indus Valley civilization wore a cloth around the waist resembling a dhoti or wrap-around skirt.

-In the Middle Ages men and women alike preferred dress like garments.
-For men it gave freedom of movement while working or building or farming or fighting.
-But during the Middle Ages, advances made in the area of weaving and tailoring introduced hosiers, tights and trousers for men.
+In the Middle Ages, men and women alike preferred dress-like garments.
+For men, it gave freedom of movement while working or building or farming or fighting.
+But during the Middle Ages, advances made in the area of weaving and tailoring introduced hosiers, tights, and trousers for men.
 They started wearing tunics and hosiery.
-One of the reasons that encouraged this style of dressing among men must have been the need for horse riding and a clothing offering better protection against cold while working outdoors.
-Anyway skirts ceased to be worn by men except the Scots who wore kilts.
+One of the reasons that encouraged this style of dressing among men must have been the need for horse riding and clothing offering better protection against the cold while working outdoors.
+Anyway, skirts ceased to be worn by men except for the Scots, who wore kilts.

 During the latter part of the Victorian era, women started to lead a more active life style with riding, cycling and walking.
 Separate jackets and skirts made garments less restrictive and allowed more freedom of movement.
 The skirts became more streamlined to the body.

-During the 20th century, though skirts grew much in variety of styles and lengths, pants became a favorite inlieu of skirts – they were warmer, more convenient.
-The 20th century brought the hardships of war and women were forced to wear shorter and more work friendly clothing.
-The hemlines began to rise just below the knee allowing flashes of legs to be seen.
-But after the Great Depression hemlines again dropped to mid calf or ankle.
+During the 20th century, though skirts grew much in a variety of styles and lengths, pants became a favorite in lieu of skirts – they were warmer, and more convenient.
+The 20th century brought the hardships of war, and women were forced to wear shorter and more work-friendly clothing.
+The hemlines began to rise just below the knee, allowing flashes of legs to be seen.
+But after the Great Depression, hemlines again dropped to mid-calf or ankle.

-During this period Hemlines of skirts came into fashion as well as economic focus.
-Newspapers were reporting on the change of hemline length.
-1910s saw the hoppler skirts becoming popular.
+During this period, Hemlines of skirts came into fashion as well as economic focus.
+Newspapers were reporting on the change in hemline length.
+The 1910s saw the hoppler skirts becoming popular.
 It looked as if it was made to impede movement.
 The popularity of the hoppler skirts fell with the entry of World War when restricted movement did not suit the wartime atmosphere.
-Throughout the 1920s short skirts were popular.
-During this decade the hemline rose several inches.
-Economic independance of women lead to more freedom for the women to wear what they wanted- short skirts.
+Throughout the 1920s, short skirts were popular.
+During this decade, the hemline rose several inches.
+The economic independence of women led to more freedom for women to wear what they wanted- short skirts.

-In the 1930s long length came back.
-With the advent of world war II fashion was restricted.
-In US skirt lengths were regulated to be at 17 inches above the floor for prudence and economy.
+In the 1930s, long length came back.
+With the advent of world war II, fashion was restricted.
+In the US, skirt lengths were regulated to be 17 inches above the floor for prudence and economy.

-After the war, in the latter part of the 1940s skirts changed into long flowy full sihouette.
-With the New Look collection of 1947 Christian Dior’s voluminous skirts with A- line and knee length pencil skirts in H- line were popular.
+After the war, in the latter part of the 1940s, skirts changed into long flowy full silhouettes.
+With the New Look collection of 1947, Christian Dior’s voluminous skirts with A-line and knee-length pencil skirts in H- line were popular.

-1960s witnessed a completely new look in skirts when Mary Quant raised the hemline up and introduced the mini skirt.
-From then onwards mini skirts became part of women’s wardrobe.
-The hippie culture of the 1960s also introduced Long flowing multi tiered peasant skirts or gypsy skirts.
-In the 1970s midi skirt was every where.
+The 1960s witnessed a completely new look in skirts when Mary Quant raised the hemline up and introduced the mini skirt.
+From then onwards, mini skirts became part of women’s wardrobe.
+The hippie culture of the 1960s also introduced Long flowing multi-tiered peasant skirts or gypsy skirts.
+In the 1970s, the midi skirt was everywhere.
 A midi skirt has its hemline anywhere from the knee to the ankle.
-A shorter length skirt came back in the 1980s – remember madonna in her mini skirt.
+A shorter-length skirt came back in the 1980s – remember madonna in her mini skirt.

-By the 1990s fashion changed a lot.
-Dressing is divided into formal-informal categories; In the informal diviosn, Jeans became almost staple in women’s wardrobes.
-Jackets and pants form the unisex office wardobe staples for both men and women.
-With the popularity of subculture influences among youth, interest for streetwear boomed.
-In these trends the importance of skirts are almost eclipsed, when compared to previous decades.
-Skirt is today labelled as a youthful style – more appealing to the younger, hipper generation than anybody else.
+By the 1990s, fashion had changed a lot.
+The dressing is divided into formal-informal categories; In the informal division, Jeans became almost a staple in women’s wardrobes.
+Jackets and pants form the unisex office wardrobe staples for both men and women.
+With the popularity of subculture influences among youth, interest in streetwear boomed.
+In these trends, the importance of skirts are almost eclipsed when compared to previous decades.
+The skirt is today labeled as a youthful style – more appealing to the younger, hipper generation than anybody else.

-Today skirts of all lengths and silhouettes be it mini, midi or maxi co-oexit in the fashion scene with equal popularity – hemline & skirt length and style is infact a matter of personal choice.
+Today skirts of all lengths and silhouettes, be it mini, midi, or maxi, co-exist in the fashion scene with equal popularity – hemline & skirt length, and style is, infact, a matter of personal choice.